Ulvy156/back-end-nest/README.md

 # KIVA BACK-END NEST JS

-A scalable server-side application built using [NestJS](https://nestjs.com/) with TypeScript, TypeORM, Passport authentication, and robust developer tooling for CI/CD, linting, formatting, and testing.
+A scalable server-side application built using [NestJS](https://nestjs.com/) with TypeScript, TypeORM, and robust developer tooling for CI/CD, linting, formatting, and testing.

 ---